Welcome to

 Scientist Practitioner Psychology

-We are scientist practitioners who critically evaluate psychological research, apply it thoughtfully in therapy, and remain engaged in the ongoing development of psychological knowledge.
+We are scientist practitioners who critically evaluate psychological research, apply it in therapy, and remain engaged in the ongoing development of psychological knowledge.

 We take a whole, person centred approach, which means we consider not only symptoms, but also your life context, values, relationships, physical health, work demands, and personal history.
 Therapy is tailored to you as an individual, rather than applied as a one size fits all model.